legumeinfo/LIS-autocontent/examples/README.md

 Below are examples that use the various cli entry points to populate backend objects for a genus centric LIS site.

-If you want to bactch the commands for JBrowse2 and BLAST DB creation you can add the "--cmds_only" flag and capture STDOUT.
+If you want to batch the commands for JBrowse2 and BLAST DB creation you can add the "--cmds_only" flag and capture STDOUT.

 ## Build Collections and Resources